BerkeleyLab/upcxx/INSTALL.md

 * `--with-cross=cray-aries-slurm`: Cray XC systems using the SLURM job scheduler (srun)
 * `--with-cross=cray-aries-alps`: Cray XC systems using the Cray ALPS job scheduler (aprun)

-When Intel compilers are being used (usually the default for these systems), `g++` in `$PATH` must be version 7.1.0 or newer.
+When Intel compilers are being used (a common default for these systems), `g++` in `$PATH` must be version 7.1.0 or newer.
 If the default is too old, then you may need to explicitly load a `gcc` environment module, e.g.: